NLog/NLog.github.io/_posts/2015-08-30-nlog-4-1-0-is-now-available.md

 - ` ${all-event-properties:includeCallerInformation=true}` writes "Test=InfoWrite, coolness=200%, a=not b, CallerMemberName=foo, CallerFilePath=c:/test/log.cs, CallerLineNumber=1001"

 ###Call site line number layout renderer
 Officially introduced in NLog 4.0, but was not available due to a merge fault.
-The `${callsite-linenumber}`  writes the linenumber of the caller.
+The `${callsite-linenumber}`  writes the line number of the caller.

 ###Easy replacement of newlines
 With the `${replace}` layout renderer it was already possible to replace the newlines, but it was a bit tricky to use - different systems, different newlines.